Percona-Lab/codeceptjs-saucehelper/readme.md

 # codeceptjs-saucehelper
 CodeceptJS Sauce Labs helpers, to update Test Names, Test Results after execution

 codeceptjs-saucehelper is [CodeceptJS](https://codecept.io/) helper which is to complete tests results on Sauce Labs after execution.
 The helper allows to update test name and test results on sauce labs using the `_passed` and `_failed` hooks accessible in the helper.

 NPM package: https://www.npmjs.com/package/codeceptjs-saucehelper

-### Configuration
+### Integration with CodeceptJS

 This helper should be added in codecept.json/codecept.conf.js